RiccardoRomeo01/BDATM_Project/README.md

 ## File Description
 *  `BDATM_Projecy_GraphAny.ipynb`: in this notebook GraphAny is tested on the imported node classification task.
 *  `Relbench_GA_data_import.ipynb`: this notebook is used in order to import the node classification task from Relbench in a pickle format;
-*  `Exam_presentation.pdf`: the pdf format of the slides used during the exam discussion;
+*  `Exam_presentation.pdf`: the PDF format of the slides used during the exam discussion;
 *  `Exam_presentation.pptx`: the Power Point format of the slides used during the exam discussion.

 ## Projectual Details